jacekciach/commandline/README.md

 ## Description

 The class parses all arguments passed in `$argv`.
-Parsed arguments are easily accessed with class's methods.
+Parsed arguments are easily accessed with class' methods.
 These methods are documents in `CommandLine.php`.

 A command-line argument can be either an `option` or a `param`: